AmirrezaNasiri/laravel-course-roadmap/README.md

 - Knowing their career
 - Getting familiar with behind-the-scene
 ##### Next Session Tasks
-- List some [very basic] technologies related to their work with the problems they solve (+1 Research)
+- List some fundamental technologies related to their work with the problems they solve (+1 Research)
 - Make a basic HTML template (+1 Involving)
 ##### Content
 ###### Introduction